PUGX/PUGXGeneratorBundle/Resources/doc/index.md

 PUGXGeneratorBundle Documentation
 =================================

-This version of the bundle requires Symfony 2.3 or newer.
+This version of the bundle requires Symfony 2.5 or newer.
-For Symfony 2.2, please switch to 2.2 branch.
+For Symfony 2.3 and 2.4, please use tag 2.4.5.

 A small note on branches and tags: version numbers are not necessarily consistent with Symfony ones.
 We know we should have started versioning by something like ``0.1`` or